NSMau/swift-book-es/TSPL.docc/LanguageGuide/Deinitialization.md

 similar to how initializers are written with the `init` keyword.
 Deinitializers are only available on class types.

-## Cómo Funciona la Desinicialización
+## Cómo funciona la desinicialización

 Swift automatically deallocates your instances when they're no longer needed, to free up resources.